felipead/dotfiles/README.md

-# dotfiles
+# Developer Environment as Code

-Installs my development environment settings.
-Only Mac OS X is supported at the moment, but most of these settings will work on Linux without any modifications.
+Builds and installs my development environment, synchronizing settings across machines.
+Only Mac OS X is fully supported at the moment.

-I'm a happy [Sublime Text](http://www.sublimetext.com) user and I have no shame to admit it.
-A long time ago I was a heavy *GNU Emacs* user.
-After I started using Mac OS X I got frustrated with Emacs' lack of support for `⌘ ←`, `⌘ →`, `⌘ ↓` and `⌘ ↑` shortcuts ([Aquamacs](http://aquamacs.org) is also very ugly).
-I may convert to *Vim* one day.

 ## Usage